 must be provided.

-Federal wage hour law does not mandate that employees
+Federal wage and hour law does not mandate

-be given either paid or unpaid rest or meal periods.
-Whether breaks
+that employees be given either paid or unpaid rest or meal periods.

-are required is left up to the states.
-California has detailed rules
+Whether breaks are required is left up to the states.
+Texas has